Faculty

 Jessica Goldberg: Medieval Mediterranean history, especially Italy and Egypt; economic and legal history; geography; Cairo Geniza studies. | |

-Anthony Pagden: The history of political and social theory especially European overseas expansion and its aftermath; see also Political Science. | |
+Anthony Pagden: The history of political and social theory especially European overseas expansion and its aftermath; Political Science. | |

 Carla Gardina Pestana: English America, especially 17th century; religion and empire in the British Atlantic world; conquest of Jamaica. | |

-Peter Stacey: Renaissance political theory and intellectual history. | |
+Peter Stacey: Renaissance political theory; intellectual history. | |

-Kevin Terraciano: Colonial Latin American history, especially New Spain; Mesoamerican writing systems and languages; ethnohistory, philology, art history. | |
+Kevin Terraciano: Colonial Latin American history, especially New Spain; Mesoamerican writing systems and languages; ethnohistory; philology; art history. | |

-Stefania Tutino: Post-Reformation Catholicism; European early modern intellectual and cultural history; see also Italian. | |
+Stefania Tutino: Post-Reformation Catholicism; European early modern intellectual and cultural history; Italian. | |

 INDO-EUROPEAN STUDIES PROGRAM | |

-Stephanie W. Jamison: Vedic Sanskrit; Indo-European linguistics; see also Asian Languages and Cultures. | |
+Stephanie W. Jamison: Vedic Sanskrit; Indo-European linguistics; Asian Languages and Cultures. | |

-Christopher M. Stevens: Germanic linguistics and philology; historical linguistics; dialectology; see also Germanic Languages. | |
+Christopher M. Stevens: Germanic linguistics and philology; historical linguistics; dialectology; Germanic Languages. | |

 MEDICINE | |

-Leon G. Fine, MD: Professor of Biomedical Sciences and Medicine; Director, Program in History of Medicine, Cedars-Sinai Medical Center. | |
+Leon G. Fine: Professor of Biomedical Sciences and Medicine; Director, Program in History of Medicine, Cedars-Sinai Medical Center. | |

 MUSICOLOGY | |

-Cesar Favila: Music, religion, gender, and race in New Spain; women’s sacred music | |
+Cesar Favila: Music, religion, gender, and race in New Spain; women’s sacred music. | |

 Elizabeth Randell Upton: Medieval and Renaissance music and musical culture; musical paleography and codicology; performance and listening; Early Music revivals; medievalism and music. | |